Revised Fall 2016

 Section V. Upon recommendation of the appropriate committee and a two-thirds (2/3) vote of the Student Congress; or a two-thirds vote of the Congress, the Congress may remove appointed student members of any committee.
 Grounds for removal shall include excessive absences, five (5) for the academic year, unsatisfactory performance of their duties of office, or failure to maintain a two-point (2.0) grade average.

-Section VII.
+Section VI.
 The Congress shall allocate all funds that are designed for student organizations, by the Doane College administration in an allocation meeting once a year, distributing funds for each upcoming semester.
 Emergency fund requests may be made to the Congress any time throughout the semester.

-Section IX.
+Section VIII.
 The Congress shall have the right to review and approve the constitutions of all clubs and organizations seeking official campus recognition.
 Constitutions will be approved by a simple majority of the Congress.
 Constitutions will be forwarded to the Congress after the VP for Student Leadership has determined that the group has completed the procedures for recognition.
 Any club or organization which fails to gain the approval of the Student Congress shall have the right to appeal the decision to the VP for Student Leadership.

-Section X. The Student Congress shall have the right to oversee all recognized student organizations and clubs.
+Section IX The Student Congress shall have the right to oversee all recognized student organizations and clubs.
 This responsibility includes monitoring the groups’ activities to determine the active or inactive status of the group.

 ARTICLE VII.
 MEETINGS